treeverse/lakeFS/docs/integrations/vertex_ai.md

 Vertex AI lets Google Cloud users Build, deploy, and scale machine learning (ML) models faster, with fully managed ML tools for any use case.

-lakeFS Works with Vertex AI by allowing users to create repositories on [GCS Buckets](../howto/deploy/gcp.md), then use either the Dataset API to create managed Datasets on top of lakeFS version, or by automatically exporting lakeFS versions in a way readable by [Cloud Storage Mounts](https://cloud.google.com/blog/products/ai-machine-learning/cloud-storage-file-system-ai-training).
+lakeFS Works with Vertex AI by allowing users to create repositories on [GCS Buckets](../howto/deploy/gcp.md), then use either the Dataset API to create managed Datasets on top of lakeFS version, or by automatically exporting lakeFS object versions in a way readable by [Cloud Storage Mounts](https://cloud.google.com/blog/products/ai-machine-learning/cloud-storage-file-system-ai-training).

 {% include toc.html %}